Happy Daughters’ Day 2021: Wishes, images, quotes, status, messages, photos, and cards

-Happy Daughters’ Day 2021 wishes, images, quotes, status, messages: The fourth Sunday of September is observed as International Daughters’ Day every year.
-The day honours daughters for their selfless love, care and service to families.
-This year, it will be celebrated on September 26, 2021.
+Happy Daughters’ Day 2020 wishes, images, quotes, status, messages: The fourth Sunday of September is globally celebrated as International Daughter’s Day.
+This year, Daughter’s Day will be celebrated on September 26.
+Dedicated to daughters, parents try to make this day special for them.
+The best possible gift that they can give them, however, is empowerment.

-So, celebrate Daughter’s Day with these heartfelt wishes and thank them for being a wonderful part of your lives.
+Even though a single day is not enough to show our daughters how much we love them, the day is symbolic.
+Initially, Daughter’s Day was celebrated to remove the stigma associated with the birth of girls, and to counter practices like female infanticide, dowry and sati.

+Today, on Daughter’s Day 2021, we share some wishes, images, quotes that you can share with your daughters to make them feel like true princesses.
+Don’t forget to celebrate to pamper them!

 📣 For more lifestyle news, follow us on Instagram | Twitter | Facebook and don’t miss out on the latest updates!